esheldon/xshear/README.md

 # number of logarithmically spaced radial bins to use
 nbin = 21

-# index of outermost radius bin for which xshear should print pairs to logfile
+# index of innermost and outermost radius bin for which xshear should print pairs to logfile
-# (optional, default is 0 which means no printing)
+# (optional, default is 0 for both which means no printing)
+pairlog_rmin = 0
 pairlog_rmax = 0

 # min and max radius (units default to Mpc, see below)